Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-- Choose the appropriate repsonse in case you recieve a prompt.
+- Choose the appropriate response in case you receive a prompt.

-- Once the installation is done, check if you are able to upgrade to Windows 11.
+- Once the installation is done, check if you can upgrade to Windows 11.

 The above methods will fix the cFosSpeed driver error and allow you to install Windows 11.
-Before you upgrade, do read our comparison of Windows 11 and Windows 10 to better understand the differences between the two versions.
+However, before you upgrade, read our comparison of Windows 11 and 10 to understand the differences between the two versions better.